Stories of a Sicilian Son: Al Pacino

-There are many other famous people of Sicilian heritage that made a meaningful contribution to the Arts and Sports: Al Pacino, Sonny Bono, Ben Gazzara, Joe Mantegna, Armand Assante and Roy Campanella are a few that come to mind.
+There are many other famous people of Sicilian heritage that made a meaningful contribution to the Arts, Entertainment and Sports: Jon Bon Jovi, Sonny Bono, Ben Gazzara, Joe Mantegna, Armand Assante, Joe DiMaggio and Roy Campanella are a few that come to mind.

 While I was living in Manhattan, when Ben Gazzara learned that our families where from the same town in Sicily (Canicatti) he welcomed me into his Madison Avenue Co-Op for a Christmas party.
 That was a memorable moment.
 Ben and his brother treated me like family that evening.